The Student-Athlete Advisory Council Spends a Record Number of Hours in the Community

 In February 2012, Harrity published a book, Coaching Wisdom, which features leadership lessons from 13 coaches who have won a combined 103 championships.

-Harrity and his wife, Megan, a licensed Counseling and Sport Psychologist, are parents of a daughter, Grace.
+Harrity and his wife, Megan, a licensed Counseling and Sport Psychologist, are parents of two daughters, Grace and Evelyn.